Constitutional Court Procedure Act

 (Appointed and Designated Petitioners)

-Multiple petitioners may appoint no more than three persons among themselves as the appointed petitioner to lodge the petition on behalf of all the petitioners; provided that the withdrawal of the petition requires the consent of all the petitioners.
+Multiple petitioners may appoint no more than three persons among themselves as the appointed petitioners to lodge the petition on behalf of all the petitioners; provided that the withdrawal of the petition requires the consent of all the petitioners.

 When any of the appointed or designated petitioners has lost her or his capacity to represent due to death or for any other reason, the remaining appointed or designated petitioners may conduct acts of litigation on behalf of all the petitioners.
 When there exists no other appointed or designated petitioner, the provisions of the preceding Paragraph shall apply mutatis mutandis.